defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 Statement is easy to find (for example a prominent link on the home page and/or on every web page in a header or footer).

+The statement can be accessed without logging in.

 Format is accessible (for example, HTML not a PDF).

 Uses the current GDS sample template (not required but best practice).